english-reading-club/english-reading-club.github.io/content/news/book-16-two-practice-sessions.md

 - Part 3: We choose our buddy, make a team (2 or 3 members in a team)

-# Feb 10, 2020 (Sprint 2)
+# Feb 10, 2020 (Week 2)
-- Part 1 (40min): Present our team (the team name, describe your first starting action), 5 min, half an hour or more, to find and convince another guy to be your buddy
+- Part 1 (40min): Present our team (the team name, describe your first starting action), 5 min, half an hour or more
 - Part 2 (20min): Discuss
 - Part 3: Vote for the winner team
+## Teams
+- Shukka & Mia
+- Mike & Hongyan
+- Jizu & Giselle